 MLSC-405.
-MILITARY MANAGEMENT I
+ADVANCED LEADERSHIP I (ARMY-ROTC)

 Management by objectives, individual leadership assignments, administrative management, logistics managements, Army readiness program, and the role of the Army in the contemporary world.
 Prerequisites: MLSC-306.

 MLSC-406.
-MILITARY MANAGEMENT II
+ADVANCED LEADERSHIP II (ARMY-ROTC)

+Continuation of MLSC-405.
 Military law, operational techniques of the military team, role of the second lieutenant in today's Army, and individual leadership assignments.

-Prerequisites: MLSC-306.
+Prerequisites: MLSC-405.

 MLSC-410.
-STUDIES AND PREPARATION FOR ACTIVE DUTY I
+NATIONAL SECURITY STUDIES and PREPARATION for ACTIVE DUTY I (AF-ROTC)

 Learn about the role of the professional military leader in a democratic society; societal attitudes toward the armed forces; the requisites for maintaining adequate national defense structure; the impact of technological and international developments on strategic preparedness and the overall policy-making process; and military law.
-In addition, you will study topics that will prepare you for your first active-duty assignment as an officer in the Air Force.
+In addition, you will study topics that will prepare you for your first active-duty assignment as an officer in the Air Force Credit, three hours.

 MLSC-411.
-STUDIES AND PREPARATION II
+NATIONAL SECURITY STUDIES and PREPARATION for ACTIVE DUTY II (AF-ROTC)